Part of the TV Stand Engineering & Safety Series

 07Airflow vs. Aesthetics (Storage)

 Open storage allows gaming consoles to breathe, while closed storage like the Harvey Park Credenza hides cable clutter.
-Always ensure electronics have at least 2 inches of clearance for ventilation.
+Always ensure electronics have at least 3–4 inches of rear clearance for proper ventilation.

 Learn more: Airflow and Cooling